Vice Provost for Research and Graduate Studies

 Dean of Graduate Studies

-a wholly owned subsidiary of UAA, and the Founding Director for the Arctic Domain Awareness Center (ADAC) a DHS National Center of Excellence.
+a wholly owned subsidiary of UAA, and Founding Director of the Arctic Domain Awareness Center (ADAC) a DHS Center of Excellence.

 Her executive experience includes academia, industry and government, and she is a technological entrepreneur who has launched and sold startup companies.
 As Vice President, Research and Enterprise Development at Stevens Institute of Technology, she tripled research revenues, launched nine startups and sold two.
 She was a Vice President at the Titan Corporation, and a Senior executive at Lockheed.
 As CEO of Aurora Biometrics a company that she founded she raised investment, built the business, and sold the company.
 At DARPA, she created and grew its first mathematics program that pioneered innovative technology that benefitted the government and society.
 Prior to DARPA she served at the CIA.